abrahamoaks/Fetal-Health-Risk-Detection-Web-App/README.md

 ## Conclusion
-As an AI Engineer and a medical student, I am deeply committed to the holistic well-being of mothers and their children.
-This project reflects my dedication to working towards the 2030 UN SDG goal 3 of ending all preventable deaths under five years of age using machine learning techniques and a Data-Driven approach.
+As an AI Engineer with a background in Medicine, I am deeply committed to the holistic well-being of mothers and their children.
+This project involving detecting fetal health risks reflects my dedication to working towards the 2030 United Nations Sustainable Development Goal 3 of ending all preventable deaths under five years of age using machine learning techniques and a Data-Driven approach.

 ## Contact
 I'm Abraham Obianke.
 For any inquiries, feedback or collaborations feel free to [Connect with me on LinkedIn](https://www.linkedin.com/in/abraham-obianke-269112197?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app) or send me an Email via  [abrahamoaks@gmail.com](mailto:your_email@example.com).